Skip to main content

 • Food designated for group consumption by students during the school day shall be free of nuts and/or nut products, and shall not be manufactured in a plant that processes nuts.

-• Food and/or beverages intended for group consumption during school (including classroom parties, rewards/incentives) should meet required nutrition standards.
-All parties must include a healthy alternative (i.e. pretzels, yogurt, applesauce, popcorn, etc.).
+• Food and/or beverages intended for group consumption during school (including classroom parties and rewards/incentives) should meet required nutrition standards.
+All parties must include a healthy alternative (e.g., pretzels, yogurt, applesauce, popcorn, etc.).

 Please be assured the district is not against celebrations.
 The priority is to ensure our students remain safe at school.
 Thank you for your understanding and cooperation.

-• Parents are invited to call their school principal in order to participate on the school improvement team.
-School improvement teams, sometimes called site councils, guide the work of improving learning at the school.
+• Parents are invited to call their school principal to join the school improvement team.
+School improvement teams, sometimes called site councils, guide the work of improving school learning.

 • Students and staff are protected against sexual harassment by anyone in any school program or activity, including on the school campus, on the school bus, or off-campus during a school-sponsored activity.